-Multi-Round Auctions result in more tracts sold, but otherwise adversely affect most Criteria for development of OCS resources, revenues and overall social value.
-This occurs because multi-round auctions lead to more tracts sold early in the time horizon, but fewer tracts sold later when prices are higher and technology improves.
+Multi-Round Auctions result in significantly more tracts sold, and slightly (insignificant) increasing production activity, and therefore royalties and area rentals.
+But this is offset by a reduction in total high bids.
+Overall, we find a small decrease in total revenue.
 Multi-round auctions lead a smaller average number bids per tract as more marginal tracts are bid upon and sold, and these tracts typically receive only a single bid.
-Revenue sharing with coastal states and onshore expenditures both decrease with multi-round auctions, but this effect is offset by lower environmental and social costs.
+Revenue sharing with coastal states decreases, while onshore expenditures and coastal environmental impacts both increase.

-Work Commitment increases exploratory activities on tracts sold, but the need to commit to higher exploration activity decreases tract values, and therefore reduces cash bonus bids and the number of tracts sold.
-The higher level of exploratory effort results in slightly more fields discovered, but many of those fields are small and only marginally productive.
-Work commitment decreases measures of obtaining fair market value and has offsetting effects on regional planning costs.
-But work commitment has an overall negative effect on the social value of OCS resources by decreasing all sources of revenues, while having a small, but insignificant, reduction in lost resources.
+Work Commitment increases exploratory activities on tracts sold, thereby increasing the number of fields discovered.
+But the need to commit to higher exploration activity decreases tract values, and therefore reduces cash bonus bids and the number of tracts sold.
+We find that the net effect is to increase the number of fields discovered, but to reduce total resources produced.
+This is likely because the incremental fields discovered with the higher level of exploration are disproportionately small fields that would have missed with a lower level of exploratory effort.
+Work commitment decreases all measures of obtaining fair market value and has offsetting effects on regional planning costs.
+But work commitment has a predominantly negative effect on the social value of OCS resources by decreasing all sources of revenues and decreasing production, while reducing environmental costs.
+It is important to note that on potential advantage of work commitment is to generate information externalities, whereby a discovery on one tract provides new information, spurring activity on adjacent tracts.
+Unfortunately, this study is not able to capture this effect.

-Shorter Lease Terms are found to adversely affect most measures of expediting development of OCS resources, and to reduce the overall social value of OCS resources.
-In effect, a shorter lease term reduces the effectiveness of tract exploration, such that fields go undiscovered during exploration, and the associated tracts are resold in the future.
-By the same token, a shorter lease period is forecast to increase area rental payments, but is otherwise expected to reduce the number of bids received, thereby decreasing competition for tracts.
-A shorter lease term slightly reduces revenue sharing with coastal states, significantly decreases state revenues associated with onshore expenditures, and reduces environmental and social costs.
-The model concludes that regional planning is facilitated by shorter lease terms, except that more tracts are sold due to resales of unsuccessful tracts, which might partially offset otherwise reduced planning costs.
+Shorter Lease Terms significantly increase total tracts sold, primarily due to re-sales of previously unsuccessful tracts.
+This is because a shorter lease term reduces the effectiveness of tract exploration, such that fields go undiscovered during exploration, and the associated tracts are resold in the future.
+A shorter lease period is forecast to increase area rental payments, but is expected to reduce total discounted revenues (bids plus royalties plus area rental) associated with OCS leasing.
+And a shorter lease period is also expected to reduce the number of bids received, thereby decreasing competition for tracts.
+A shorter lease term has adverse but negligible effects on revenue sharing with coastal states (-0.7%), state revenues associated with onshore expenditures (-1.8%), and environmental & social costs (-0.7%).
+The model concludes that regional planning is facilitated by shorter lease terms, except that more tracts are sold due to resales of previously unsuccessful tracts.
+By the same token, shorter lease terms are found to adversely affect most measures of expediting development of OCS resources, and to reduce the overall social value of OCS resources.